Skip to main content

 Rogers leads in Overall Experience

 Rogers, which now includes Shaw customers, is recognized for the best overall experience more frequently than any other provider in our report.
-Rogers secures three outright national wins for Consistent Quality, Download Speed and Video Experience.
+Rogers secures four outright national wins for Reliability Experience, Consistent Quality, Download Speed and Video Experience.
 Additionally, it achieves 21 wins across various regional comparisons.

 The experience with fibre is dominated by Bell